 During the 2012 financial year, the Board of Directors approved the adoption of a plan for the succession of executive directors.
-Therefore, the Board assigned the Remuneration and Appointments Committee with the preliminaries and to submit a proposal for examination.
+Therefore, the Board assigned the Remuneration and Appointments Committee, in cooperation with the relevant Company departments, with the task of starting and submitting a proposal for examination.

-After completing its work, the Remuneration and Appointments Committee, assisted by relevant company offices, submitted a succession plan to the Board of Directors.
+After completing its work, the Remuneration and Appointments Committee submitted a draft succession plan to the Board of Directors.
 This plan was conceived as a tool to foster generational change in the Company and to manage the departure from office of executive directors and top management as smoothly as possible and so limit any adverse effects of management changes.

-The process of preparing the succession plan initially involved identifying which company officers and functions fell within its scope.
-Those identified were the executive directors, key managers and, at the Remuneration and Appointments Committee's recommendation, other management positions deemed of particular importance.
+The implementation process of the succession plan examined by the Board of Directors initially involved identifying which company officers and functions fell within its scope.
+As an outcome to this process, in addition to those of executive directors, also key managers and, at the Remuneration and Appointments Committee's recommendation, other management positions deemed of particular importance, were identified as significant positions.